 Which setting to choose?

-An engagement ring can feature any combination of stone size, cut and setting to fit any woman.
+An engagement ring can feature any combination of stone size, cut and set to fit any woman.
 When choosing the right setting a few factors need to be taken into consideration.
 The ring you choose will be theoretically worn every day so it’s important to think about how practical it will be for daily wear and tear.
 If the woman in your life is very active choosing a prong-style setting might catch, snag or interfere with her daily activities.

 Look at her hands to determine which style flatters her.
 A woman who has large hands will benefit from a larger sized ring.
 Smaller hands, however, will look more proportional with a ring set in a smaller setting.
-Vertical designs, such as oval, marquise or pear, will give hands a longer and more slender look.
+Vertical designs, such as the oval, marquise or pear, will give hands a longer and more slender look.
 But be careful, taking those vertical designs and setting them horizontally will add width to them.

 Her overall fashion or style is the best indicator of what to choose.
 A woman who likes classic sleek lines is going to love the Solitaire setting.
 But if one stone isn’t enough to quench her thirst for sparkles then adding a stone to each side, aka the Three Stone setting should definitely be considered.
-There are a multitude of combinations that can be mixed and matched with to create a wide spectrum of different looks.
+There is a multitude of combinations that can be mixed and matched to create a wide spectrum of different looks.